 Risk tolerance should also be considered when deciding on asset allocation – investors need to feel comfortable with the movements they see in their portfolio’s performance.
 The types of assets that make up a portfolio will, generally, determine how much movement an investor sees.

 We make money simple for over 80,000 investors

 What are assets?

 Anything you hold as an investment is known as an asset.
-This could range from a property holding, stocks in an oil company, or even Chinese currency.
-The three main asset classes are equities, fixed-income, and cash or equivalents.
-Each of these have different levels of risk and return, and so, will behave differently over time.
+This broad definition includes anything from a property holding to stocks in an oil company or even Chinese currency.
+The three main asset classes are equities, fixed-income, and cash (or equivalents).
+Each of these strikes a different level of risk and return and, as a result, will behave differently over time.

-At Moneyfarm we use exchange-traded funds (ETFs) to build up our asset allocation; these are a passive tracking instruments.
-ETFs track a market, such as the FTSE 100, and will be made up of all the shares in that market.
+At Moneyfarm, we rely on the use of exchange-traded funds (ETFs) to build up our asset allocation; these are passive tracking instruments.
+Most ETFs are index funds, meaning they are made up of the same securities, in the same proportions, as an index like the FTSE 100.
 You buy into that ETF and your performance will track the performance of that market.
 We use ETFs across a range of markets to give you a diversified portfolio.

-Asset allocation enables you to manage the risk in your portfolio.
-Asset classes rarely go up and down in sync with one another; therefore, having exposure to a range of asset classes limits the risk impact of any one asset class.
+An effective asset allocation strategy enables you to manage the risk in your portfolio.
+Asset classes rarely go up and down in sync with one another, so having exposure to a range of asset classes limits the risk impact of any one asset class.

 Given the fundamental importance of the practice, it often pays to have an experienced, qualified professional take care of asset allocation on your behalf.
 Building an investment portfolio that is well balanced and effectively diversified can be an expensive and time-consuming thing to do alone.